LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 -a T_{nc-1}^{n+1} + \left(b+a\right)T_{nc}^{n+1}  = a T_{nc-1}^{n} + \left(b-a\right)T_{nc}^{n} + 2ac_{E} \Delta{x}
 \end{equation}$

-However, the band-width of the coefficient matrix increases as in the fully implicit case.
-Thus, the method becomes memory intensiv for models with a high resoltuion.
+The coefficient matrix remains tridiagonal, but memory demands increase due to larger system sizes in high-resolution models.
+Thus, the method becomes memory intensive for models with a high resoltuion.
 For more details on how this is implemented, see the [source code](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/HeatEquation/1Dsolvers.jl).

 For the explicit solver and the defect correction method, one needs the extended temperature field, which includes the *ghost nodes*, to solve the *temperature equation*.
 Thereby, the current temperature field is assigned to the *centroids* of the extended field to use it as the *old* temperature and to calculate the temperature at the new time step.
-For the remaining solvers, we assign the current temperature at the *centroids* to the known righ-hand side vector, collect the coefficients for each matrix and solve for the unknown temperature at the new time step.
+For the remaining solvers, we assign the current temperature at the *centroids* to the known right-hand side vector, collect the coefficients for each matrix and solve for the unknown temperature at the new time step.

+In summary, while the explicit FTCS scheme is simple and efficient for small time steps, implicit schemes such as Backward Euler and Crank-Nicolson offer improved stability, with Crank-Nicolson also providing second-order accuracy in time.
+The defect correction method allows for iterative refinement and is especially advantageous for non-linear extensions of the problem.

 ### Variable Thermal Parameters